twetch-inc/twetch-js/README.md

 const twetch = new Twetch(options);
 ```

-The first time you use the library follow the instructons printed in the console by running
+The first time you use the library follow the instructons printed in the console by running:

 ```javascript
 twetch.init()
 ```

+After following the instructions you may now start to use the library to interact with twetch

 ```javascript
 // text post